Mcootauc/Woody-Click/README.md

 # How to setup
-CD into WoodyClick, and run the following command in the terminal.
+CD into the Woody-Click folder, and run the following command in the terminal.

 `npm install`